-KAWASKIMHON MOOT 2018 - Etienne Esquega is delighted to announce that he will be a co-coaching the Bora Laskin Faculty of Law aboriginal law moot team.
+KAWASKIMHON MOOT 2018 - Etienne Esquega will be a co-coaching the Bora Laskin Faculty of Law aboriginal law moot team again this year.
 The moot will be held at Dalhousie University in the spring of 2018.

 OCTOBER 2018 - Etienne Esquega was selected by his colleagues to assume the role of Co-Chair of the Indigenous Advisory Group (IAG) at the Law Society of Ontario (LSO).
 Etienne is honoured to assume this responsibility and looks forward to working with his colleagues at the IAG, the broader bar and the LSO on the many important initiaitives that are underway.

 2018 THUNDER BAY LAW ASSOCIATION - CONTINUING LEGAL EDUCATION (October 19, 2018) - Etienne Esquega presented as a panelist on recent key Aboriginal Law - Duty to Consult cases which included his views on the effect of the recent Mikisew Cree First Nation v.
 Canada Supreme Court of Canada Decision.
 Click for access to a copy of the slide deck for the presentation: 2018_Duty_to_Consult_Update.pdf

 ONTARIO BAR ASSOCIATION INSTITUTE 2018 (February 8, 2018) - Etienne Esquega presented as a panelist on the recent key decisions panel at the Insitute's Aboriginal Law CPD: Advancing Reconciliation - Review of Recent Key Decisions and What Deconstructing the Current Colonial Legal Structure Could Mean.